Tbrennan6/IcelandicNow/docs/05_Inflection_I/02_grammatical_gender.md

 *Note: Grammatical gender is not consistent across languages with grammatical gender.
 While there may be some overlap in closely related languages (e.g., Swedish and Icelandic), this is not at all reliable for less closely related languages (e.g., Spanish and Icelandic).*

 ## Why Is Gender Important
-While the assignment of grammatical gender to nouns is arbitrary, it does matter.
+While the assignment of grammatical gender to nouns is arbitrary, the gender of words have a huge effect on how they are used!

+### Pronouns

 One of the most improtant reasons is for the use of pronouns.
 In English, it would be odd to refer to a computer mouse with the pronouns *he* or *she*; English uses the neutral pronoun *it* for non-living things like a computer mouse.
 In contrast, Icelandic pronouns must match the grammatical gender of the noun.
 For example: